dongminlee94/deep_rl/README.md

 python mujoco_test.py --load=envname_algoname_...
 ```

-You should copy the saved model name in `tests/save_model/envname_algoname_...` and paste the copied name in `...`.
+You should copy the saved model name in `tests/save_model/envname_algoname_...` and paste the copied name in `envname_algoname_...`.
 So the saved model will be load.